Donald Trump Allegedly Complains That He Can’t Watch Porn In The White House, According To Mika Brzezinski

 “The hypocrisy is astounding,” Brzezinski said.
 “Because I know someone who spoke to Donald Trump recently about life in the White House, and Donald Trump’s biggest complaint was that he’s not allowed to watch porn in the White House.
 So there you go, there’s a little bit of news for you.”

 Donald Trump was accused of trying to limit everyone else’s access to skin flicks in 2006 when he vowed to crack down on pornography.
-According to The Huffington Post, he signed a pledge promising that he would “give serious consideration to appointing a Presidential Commission to examine the harmful public health impact of Internet pornography on youth, families and the American culture.”
+According to the Huffington Post, he signed a pledge promising that he would “give serious consideration to appointing a Presidential Commission to examine the harmful public health impact of Internet pornography on youth, families and the American culture.”

 Stormy Daniels lawyer rips into Giuliani: He doesn't get to decide which women deserve respect https://t.co/M07oB1fLuN pic.twitter.com/Oy0OEZyjhu